 ANNOUNCING - 2019 Art Gallery Schedule

 The Cultural Arts Commission sponsors a series of annual art gallery exhibits designed to showcase the creativity of local and Bay Area artists.
-Save these 2019 dates, January 25 and 26 - Photography Exhibit & Karaoke; March 15 and 16 - Youth Art Show; May 10 and 11 - Quilting Exhibit; October 11 and 12 - an art event featuring General Art, Sculpture and Dance.
+Save these 2019 dates, January 25 and 26 - Photography Exhibit & Karaoke; March 15 and 16 - Youth Art Show; May 10 and 11 - Quilting Exhibit; October 11 and 12 - an art event featuring General Art, Sculpture and Performing Arts.
 The Cultural Arts BBQ fundraiser is scheduled for Sunday, August 25.
 Artists interested in participating in the art gallery exhibits should visit the "Current Opportunities for Artists" webpage a couple of months prior to the event date.

 Visit this page throughout the year for updated information on the 2019 art gallery events, as well as, other upcoming cultural art opportunities and activities.
 Inquiries regarding cultural arts programs should be directed to Ercie Santos, Cultural Arts Specialist, at the SSF Parks and Recreation Department office.

 Enjoy Photo Presentations of Past Art Gallery Exhibits

 Select the links below to view photo slideshows of select South San Francisco 2018 and 2019 art gallery exhibits.
 Photography and slideshow is courtesy of artist and Cultural Arts Commissioner PaulaClaudine Hobson-Coard.

 These works were obtained via a nationwide call and recommended by the Cultural Arts Commission.
 The Commission encourages the community to take time to enjoy the whimsy and charm of the new sculptures.